woossi0/suite/docs/usermanual/source/webmaps/composer/tour.rst

 Terminology
 -----------

-In order to make map-making easier for those new to the tools, some of the terms used in Composer may be different from what you are used to.
+In order to simplify map-making for those new to the tools, some of the terms used in Composer may be different from what you are used to.
 The following table may make using Composer easier:

 .. list-table::
    :class: non-responsive